green-coding-solutions/website/content/jobs/junior-green-software-developer.md

 ### Home-office or in office?
 We are a home-office first company, but we do not offer remote work.
 You have to be based in Berlin.

-The reason is that we have a strong focus on weekly in-person creative meetups, where the whole team meets and presents current approaches, new ideas and concepts that we all evaluate and iterate together.
+The reason is that we have a strong focus on weekly in-person creative meetups.

 So expect 1-2 days in the office per week for 4-5 hours each.